hyperledger/toc/governing-documents/project-incubation-exit.md

     -   Address automated alerts, such as depend-a-bot, in a timely manner.

-    -   Participate in Hyperledger Foundation wide security discussions.
+    -   Participate in LF Decentralized Trust wide security discussions.

 -   OpenSSF Best Practices Badge

-    A team seeking to graduate from *Incubation* shall have started the OpenSSF Best Practices Badge application and be nearly complete with incomplete badge requirements referenced in their graduation proposal.
+    A project seeking to graduate from *Incubation* shall have started the OpenSSF Best Practices Badge application and be nearly complete with incomplete badge requirements referenced in their graduation proposal.
     That does not mean the project must have 100% of all criteria, just 100% of the applicable criteria.
 This is to allow for projects such as test harnesses, that have "N/A" answers for questions that don\'t offer that as an option.

+-   OpenSSF Scorecard

+    A project seeking to graduate from *Incubation* shall have added the OpenSSF Scorecard generation to its GitHub Actions.
+A project does not need to score a perfect 10, but should be considered in the green overall.

 # Additional considerations